Click on Show Abstract beside each title to toggle display of the abstract.

 (see also the RSA 38 paper, above)

 SIAM J. Discrete Math.
 29 (2015).
-In the arXiv since January 22, 2014.
-(A preprint is also available.)
+Also in the arXiv.
 Show AbstractHide Abstract

 Abstract: We introduce and analyze the Walker-Breaker game, a variant of Maker-Breaker games where Maker is constrained to choose edges of a walk or path in a given graph G, with the goal of visiting as many vertices of the underlying graph as possible.